DanielBMarkham/Info-Ops/manuscript/chapter7.md

 When you're done, the dog walks over, gets in the house, and goes to sleep.
 The doghouse did what it was supposed to do.

 You get paid, the guy gets a doghouse.
+The dog takes a nap.
 Life is good.

 What if you were worried about getting paid?
 Well, you'd take those same lists and sketches and make it into a quick contract, a "Memo of Understanding".
 You'd both sign it.
 Then you'd build the house.
 Maybe you'd get a down-payment first if you were really concerned about the job.